bsdimp/freebsd-git-docs/vendor.md

 ```

 All vendor branches and tags start with `vendor/` and are branches and
 tags visible by default.
-Prior drafts of this document had them
+Prior drafts of this document had them directly under
-directly under `refs/vendor` rather than `refs/head/vendor` so early adopters
+`refs/vendor` rather than `refs/heads/vendor` and `refs/tags/vendor` (the git
-that have the older refs may need to clean them up.
+defaults) so early adopters that have the older refs may need to clean them up.

 We'll explore an example for updating NetBSD's mtree that's in our
 tree.
 The vendor branch for this is `vendor/NetBSD/mtree`.

 ## Updating an old vendor import

-Since the trees we have in vendor branchesare usually a tiny subset of
+Since the trees we have in vendor branches are usually a tiny subset of
 the FreeBSD, it's best to do them with work trees since the process is
 quite fast.
 Make sure that whatever directory you choose (the
 `../mtree`) argument is empty and doesn't conflict.